santhiyasanthiya12018/AWS-VPC-Endpoint-Architecture-for-Private-S3-Access/README.md

 # AWS-VPC-Endpoint-Architecture-for-Private-S3-Access

-AWS VPC Endpoint Architecture for Private S3 Access
+*AWS VPC Endpoint Architecture for Private S3 Access:*

 1. This project demonstrates how to securely access Amazon S3 resources from within a private Amazon VPC using AWS VPC Endpoints without exposing traffic to the public internet.
 The architecture improves security by keeping all communication between EC2 instances and S3 buckets within the AWS network.

 2. The implementation includes creating a private VPC environment with subnets, route tables, security groups, and an S3 Gateway VPC Endpoint.
 This setup ensures that private resources can securely store and retrieve data from Amazon S3 without requiring an Internet Gateway, NAT Gateway, or public IP addresses.

-Key Feature:
+*Key Feature:*

 •	Secure private connectivity between VPC and Amazon S3.